-HIM 3105 Health Information Management Systems 40 hours, 4 credits
+HIM 3105 Health Information Management Systems

 A study of the various clinical, administrative, and specialty service applications used in healthcare organizations are emphasized.
 This course applies information systems development concepts and interprets the systems development life cycle.
 Existing and emerging healthcare information systems applications will also be explored.